mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _entity_database:

-- ``database``: Optional document.
-Corresponds with a Database object.
+- ``database``: Optional object.
+Defines a Database object.

-  The structure of this document is as follows:
+  The structure of this object is as follows:

   - ``id``: Required string.
 Unique name for this entity.
 The YAML file SHOULD define a `node anchor`_ for this field (e.g. ``id: &database0 database0``).